digital-land/digital-land/content/guidance/brownfield-sites/create-your-csv-file.md

 ### PermissionType
 Choose one of the following to indicate what permission type the site has:

-* “full planning permission”
+* full planning permission
-* “outline planning permission”
+* outline planning permission
-* “reserved matters approval”
+* reserved matters approval
-* “permission in principle”
+* permission in principle
-* “technical details consent”
+* technical details consent
-* “planning permission granted under an order”
+* planning permission granted under an order
-* “other”
+* other

 Where more than one permission exists for the site, identify the latest permission granted and any other permissions, including the date that such permission was granted or deemed to have been granted, in the ’Notes’ column. ‘planning permission granted under an order’ means planning permission granted under a local development order, a mayoral development order or a neighbourhood development order.